12-simple-ways-to-maintain-a-healthy-weight-photo

 Certain nutrients, such as zinc, selenium, iron, protein, vitamins A, C, D and E are critical for the function of immune cells.
 However, I can’t promise you that you can totally shield your children from getting sick by eating foods with these nutrients.
 In fact, you can build up your children’s immune systems with nutrient-dense foods.
 Certain foods have the exact nutrients that can help your children’s immune systems be as strong as possible, so when they are exposed to the inevitable germs, they are ready to fight.

-Orange vegetables and fruits
+Orange Vegetables and Fruits

-Carrots, sweet potatoes, pumpkin and cantaloupe are among the best sources of beta-carotene, a precursor of vitamin A. Beta-carotene has several health benefits, including the antioxidant activity that protects cells from free radical damage and help enhance immune function (here).
-In fact, beta-carotene plays a role in making white blood cells, which are responsible for hunting down and quashing viruses.
-Pairing these foods with a healthy fat, such as olive oil, avocado, or nuts and seeds, can help the body absorb them better.
+Carrots, sweet potatoes, pumpkin and cantaloupe are rich in beta-carotene, a precursor of vitamin A. Beta-carotene has several health benefits, including the antioxidant activity that protects cells from free radical damage and help enhance immune function (here).
+In fact, beta-carotene helps form white blood cells, which track down and destroy pathogens.

 Berries